|

 Office for a Certificate of Naturalization by the above named

-person for completion of enquiries:-
+person for completion of enquiries:- I beg to report that

 the referees, Solomon Stone, 8, Russell Street, Waterloo Road,